micantoine/svelte-preprocess-cssmodules/README.md

 ## Import styles from an external stylesheet

-Alternatively, styles can be created into an external file and imported onto the svelte component within the `script` tag.
+Alternatively, styles can be created into an external file and imported onto a svelte component from the `<script>` tag.
 The  name referring to the import can then be used in the markup targetting any existing classname of the stylesheet.

 ```css
 /** style.css **/